MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/updating-environments.md

 When all necessary tests pass, we are ready to deploy the same packages to production.
 The packages must be marked as Release Candidates in the LCS Asset library after they had been deployed and validated in a tier 2 or higher environment.
 Then the deployment must be planned and submitted via the LCS environment page.
 There are lots of things to consider when updating a production environment.
 Downtime, downtime mitigation, data migration, store updates, mass deployment and many more.
 It is very important to have a plan of all steps required for an update, as Retail projects usually require more than just a deployment.
 Some additional things to consider are listed below in the Tips section.
 It is also assumed that the go-live planning has started much earlier.
-For more details consult https://docs.microsoft.com/en-us/dynamics365/unified-operations/fin-and-ops/imp-lifecycle/implementation-lifecycle.
+For more details consult [Implementation Lifecycle](https://docs.microsoft.com/en-us/dynamics365/unified-operations/fin-and-ops/imp-lifecycle/implementation-lifecycle).

 #### Step 5: Merge the code from Main to ProdRel1